prettybusysolutions-eng/adversarial-coder/README.md

 # AdversarialCoder — Elite Autonomous Coding Agent Framework

-**Build on the leaked patterns.
+**Build on the fallen patterns.
 Ship something that couldn't have existed before.**

 ---